tahirtursun/LiveIntent/GettingStarted.md

 # How to run the project

-To run the project on intelliJ
+To run the project on intellij

-     after cloning the code
   - go to src/test/java/com.liveintent/runners/cukes runner